-Acquire and practice more French language skills, add to your vocabulary, and increase your ability to express yourself using different verb tenses, adjectives, and adverbs.
-You will learn to better describe the weather, ask for and give directions, respond with polite phraseology, make travel arrangements and explain past actions.
-You will also gain and use more complex French language grammatical structures and further develop your reading and writing skills.
-Instructional handouts are provided and the instructor may also recommend an optional textbook that you can purchase from MacEwan’s bookstore.
+Practice and build your French language skills by adding to your vocabulary and increasing your ability to express yourself using different verb tenses, adjectives, and adverbs.
+Learn to describe people and objects, talk about the weather and leisure activities, ask for and give directions, make travel arrangements in a polite manner, and describe basic past actions.
+You will also learn to use more complex French grammatical tenses and further develop your reading and writing skills through games and dialogues.

-mprove your speaking and listening abilities and your reading and writing skills by learning and applying advanced French language grammatical structures.
-You will broaden your range and ease of expression by engaging conversationally in various scenarios that employ a broader vocabulary and require the proper use and expression of past and future tenses.
-Instructional handouts are provided and the instructor may also recommend an optional textbook that you can purchase from MacEwan’s bookstore.
+Improve your speaking and listening abilities as well as your reading and writing skills by learning and applying intermediate to advanced French language grammatical tenses.
+Broaden your range of vocabulary and express yourself with increased confidence and ease by engaging in more complex conversations that employ the use of past and future tenses.